geordi/skj-course/README.md

 You can find some codes of first few lessons in [notebooks](notebooks) section.

-For course notes, see [spja-skripta repo](http://github.com/geordi/spja-skripta)
+For course notes, see [spja-skripta repo](http://github.com/geordi/spja-skripta) (in Czech language)

 ## Grading